tilgnermanuel/iris-app/commands.md

   --service-account "jenkins-sa@$PROJECT.iam.gserviceaccount.com"
 ```

-Fetch the credentials of your newly created cluster:
+Once the cluster is up and running, fetch the credentials:

 ```bash
 gcloud container clusters get-credentials my-cluster
 ```

-Grant your GCP login account cluster admin permissions in the cluster's RBAC.
-This allows you create cluster role bindings for Jenkins later.
+Grant your GCP account cluster admin permissions in the cluster's RBAC.
+This allows you create cluster role bindings for Jenkins.
+You find this yaml file under k8s/rbac in the GitHub repository.

 ```yaml
 # cluster-admin-binding.yaml